MizaGBF/GBFAL/readme.md

 # Front-End
 There are two pages:
-- The Asset Lookup, to search assets.
+- The Asset Lookup, `index.html`, to search assets.
-- The Spark Maker, for users to keep track of their "spark".
+- The Spark Maker, `spark.html`, for users to keep track of their "spark".

 Both are using assets and codes from [GBFML](https://github.com/MizaGBF/GBFML).

 > [!NOTE]
 > These pages are static and are currently hosted on [Github Pages](https://pages.github.com/), but it can technically be hosted anywhere.

-# Back-End
-Three of the JSON files in the `json` folder are the core of the system:
+Three of the JSON files in the `json` folder are also used:
 - [config.json](https://github.com/MizaGBF/GBFAL/blob/main/json/config.json) is the first file loaded upon opening the page.
 It contains various constants, the layout of the index and such.
 - [changelog.json](https://github.com/MizaGBF/GBFAL/blob/main/json/changelog.json) is loaded next.
 It contains the timestamp of the last update and a list of recently updated elements.
 - [data.json](https://github.com/MizaGBF/GBFAL/blob/main/json/data.json) is loaded along with config.json and contains the asset catalog and more.
+# Back-End
 Others JSON files are used for debug or update purpose:
 - [job_data_export.json](https://github.com/MizaGBF/GBFAL/blob/main/json/job_data_export.json) is used to quickly link some MC jobs to their weapon animations using the built-in CLI.
 - [manual_lookup.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_lookup.json) is used to fill lookup entries without wiki data.